Y-wing: Depiction

+Reference material states that the Y-wings were prized for their durability and long-range striking capability during the Clone Wars.
+However, when the war concluded and the Galactic Empire came to power, Y-wings were decommissioned and relegated to military surplus sellers or scrapyards.
+The nascent Rebel Alliance sought to buy or commandeer as many Y-wings as possible.
+In the Star Wars Rebels 2014 animated series, the crew of the Ghost are shown stealing decommissioned Old Republic Y-wings, in the process of being dismantled by the Galactic Empire, for use by the Rebellion.
 Once acquired, Rebel technicians modified the fighter-bombers to make them more suitable to the Rebellion's hit-and-run tactics.
 Armor plating was removed to save on weight and make it easier to perform maintenance, compensated for by increasing deflector shield power.
 Various other components were removed or rearranged - such as replacing the six-round torpedo magazines with four-round versions - to lighten weight and increase performance while maintaining overall integrity.
-The resulting modification makes these Rebel Y-wings faster and more lethal than the original version.
+The resulting modification made these Rebel Y-wings faster and more lethal than their original version, and they soon became the most readily available starfighters to the Rebellion during the Galactic Civil War.